ayush104/Netflix-Content-Strategy-Analysis/README.md

 # Netflix-Content-Strategy-Analysis
 This project analyzes Netflix’s global content catalog to uncover patterns in movies, TV shows, genres, countries, and release trends.
 The goal is to generate data-driven insights that help Netflix decide what type of content to produce and how to expand strategically across markets.

+# Dataset

+8,797 titles

+Movies and TV Shows

+Release years from 1925 to 2021

+Attributes include cast, director, country, genre, rating, and duration
 # Tools & Skills Used

 Python